IBokai/MiniLang/README.md

 # MiniLang
-Tiny compiler of C-like language to RISC-V assembly code
+Tiny compiler of a simple programming language to RISC-V assembly code

 # Note
 MiniLang is a temporary name